Uniform waist inequalities in codimension two for manifolds with Kazhdan fundamental group: Coboundary expansion for -spaces

 Let $\Omega$ be any measured space.
 The (real) vector space $L^1(\Omega)$, endowed with the a.e pointwise order and the $L^1$-norm is in the class $\mathcal{L}$.
 Such spaces are called \emph{concrete L-spaces}.
 The following realization theorem is due to Kakutani.

 \begin{theorem}[Kakutani~\cite{Kakutani}*{Theorems~4 and 7}] Every separable abstract L-space has a unit.
-Every abstract L-space in the class $\mathcal{L}$ that has a unit is isometric and lattice isomorphic to a concrete L-space. \end{theorem}
+Every abstract L-space in the class $\mathcal{L}$ that has a unit is isometric and lattice isomorphic (by the same map) to a concrete L-space. \end{theorem}

 The following result is straightforward and the reason for our use of abstract L-spaces.
 See~\cite{heinrich} as a background reference for ultralimits of Banach spaces.